Spotted-wing Drosophila: An Emerging Berry and Stone Fruit Pest

 Canopy and irrigation management— SWD prefer shady and humid habitats.
 Maintain an open and aerated plant canopy that is less attractive to SWD adults and minimize leaky irrigation lines and overhead irrigation.
 Use drip irrigation, as it increases temperature and reduces water availability to adult flies.
 Drip irrigation also results in increased host feeding of pupal parasitoids, ultimately resulting in higher mortality of SWD.

-Cooling fruit—Chill fruit (less than 34°F) immediately after harvest for extended time periods (greater than 4-8 days), retaining fruit quality to slow or kill eggs and young larvae.
+Cooling fruit—Chill fruit (less than 34°F) immediately after harvest for extended time periods (greater than 4 to 8 days) but retaining fruit quality to slow or kill eggs and young larvae.

 Management—biological control